Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Introduction

-Our ScPO approach is an alternative to so-called Predict-then-Optimize approaches --- also called end-to-end learning from a prediction perspective --- for solving complex online combinatorial optimization problems.
-Instead of solely focusing on minimizing a prediction error, Predict-then-Optimize approaches aim to minimize the expected cost of the resulting decisions \citep[see, e.g.,][]{elmachtoub2022smart}.
-For several reasons, such methods cannot be applied to our setting.
-A first stream of methods relies on the differentiability of the objective of the optimization problem; however, many cases, including ours, have uncertainty in their constraints which invalidates such approaches \citep{kotary2021end}.
-A second stream develops so-called surrogate optimization models with appealing computational properties \citep[see, e.g.,][]{sahay2016multienterprise, ye2016computationally} -- which are effective in many contexts but ignore the vast stream of literature and knowledge on combining inventory replenishment and truck routing -- called data-driven online inventory routing \citep{coelho2014thirty}.
+Our ScenPO approach is an alternative to so-called decision-focused learning approaches --- that integrates learning and optimization and is also called end-to-end learning --- for solving complex online combinatorial optimization problems.
+Instead of solely focusing on minimizing a prediction error, decision-focused learning approaches aim to minimize the expected cost of the resulting decisions \citep[see, e.g.,][]{elmachtoub2022smart, mandi2023decision}.
+For several reasons, such methods cannot be applied to our setting efficiently.
+A first stream of methods focus on the implementation of differentiable optimization layers, relying on a useful approximation of the optimization problem differential in the backward pass.
+Almost all existing works consider the setting where uncertainty solely lies in the objective function; however, many cases, including ours, have uncertainty in their constraints which invalidates such approaches \citep{kotary2021end}.
+While it is also possible to consider uncertainty in the constraints \citep[see, e.g.,][]{paulus2021comboptnet}, the learning problem has not yet been well-defined.
+As a consequence, it is not so effective for complex combinatorial optimization problems with dense solutions and many constraints and variables including the data-driven online inventory routing problem that we study in this paper \citep{coelho2014thirty}.
+A second stream develops so-called surrogate loss functions with appealing computational properties \citep[see, e.g.,][]{sahay2016multienterprise, ye2016computationally} -- which are effective in many contexts but ignore the vast stream of literature and knowledge on real-time integrated inventory replenishment and truck routing decisions.